ned14/pcpp/README.rst

 - Added the ``--times`` and ``--filetimes`` features.
 - Fix bug where macros containing operator `defined` were not being expanded properly.
 - Added the ability to accept multiple inputs, they are concatenated into the output.
+- Fix bug where lines beginning with `#` and no contents caused an internal preprocessor error.

 v1.01 (21st Feb 2018):
 ----------------------